Plain English Summary

 Participant exclusion criteria

-1. Not confirmed their diagnosis (Ficat 1 or 2), using MRI, within the last 12 months
+1. Diagnosis not confirmed their diagnosis (Ficat 1 or 2), using MRI, within the last 12 months

 3. Adjusted serum calcium levels outside local reference range (tested within the last 3 months)